pascal-fb-martin/housedepot/README.md

 Each tag definitions is an array with 2 entries: the tag name and the revision number.

 Each revision entry is an object with the following entries:
-- .date: an ASCII representation of the revision (PUT) date and time
+- .time: an ASCII representation of the revision (PUT) date and time
 - .rev: the file's numeric revision number.

 The arrays have no specified order.
 The historical order of revisions can be reconstitued either by sorting on date or revision number.